lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 The existing stETH token contract remains to be ERC-20 deployed under the same address on Ethereum mainnet.

 Minting or burning new stETH does not trigger stETH token rebase, rebases keep happenning inside the establed `AccountingOracle` report lifecycle as a part of the main phase of the report data delivery.
-Rewards and penalties, accrued for stETH rebase, remain to be defined by the Lido Core pool validator set (i.e., stETH minted against the external minting collateral doesn't change the embedded stETH staking APR).
+Rewards and penalties, accrued for stETH rebase, remain to be defined by the Lido Core pool validator set (i.e., stETH minted against the external minting collateral doesn't change the embedded stETH staking APR) unless failure mode is activated.

 ### Key accounting changes